ibm-cloud-docs/containers/cs_versions_overview.md

-Ubuntu 24 is the default operating system for all supported {{site.data.keyword.containerlong_notm}} cluster versions.
-Make sure you understand the [limitations for Ubuntu 24](/docs/containers?topic=containers-ubuntu-migrate#ubuntu-24-lim) before you begin any migrations.
+Ubuntu 20 is deprecated and support ends on 1 April 2025.
+Migrate your worker nodes to Ubuntu 24 before support ends.
+Make sure you understand the [limitations for Ubuntu 24](/docs/containers?topic=containers-ubuntu-migrate#ubuntu-24-lim) before you begin migration.
+For more information, see [Migrating to a new Ubuntu version](/docs/containers?topic=containers-ubuntu-migrate).
-{: important}
+{: deprecated}

 ## Update types
 {: #update_types}